 On October 1, 1933 Philadelphia learned that the Federal government would reopen banks and would "provide immediate payments proportional to the liquid assets of [the] institutions."
-The article in The Inquirer went on to explain that, "Naturally, not all closed banks are to be reopened and particular attention will be paid to those institution[s] forced to lock their vaults after the historic March 5 banking holiday."40 They would also learn that Frank Schrenk had returned to his office after dinner with his family the night before and committed suicide by putting a gun in his mouth.
-"Among the correspondence on [his] desk when he was found were several recent telegrams which had been exchanged between him and President Roosevelt and General Hugh S. Johnson, national recovery administrator."41 While associates claimed that his bank, the North City Trust Company, would not be allowed to reopen, and had not been able to deal with the finality.
+The article in The Inquirer went on to explain that, "Naturally, not all closed banks are to be reopened and particular attention will be paid to those institution[s] forced to lock their vaults after the historic March 5 banking holiday."
+They would also learn that Frank Schrenk had returned to his office after dinner with his family the night before and committed suicide by putting a gun in his mouth.
+"Among the correspondence on [his] desk when he was found were several recent telegrams which had been exchanged between him and President Roosevelt and General Hugh S. Johnson, national recovery administrator."
+While associates claimed that the suicide was the result of overwork, it seems obvious in retrospect that Schrenk had been told that his bank, the North City Trust Company, would not be allowed to reopen, and had not been able to deal with the finality.